-Immediately I was drawn into Spaceward Ho! as it was one of the...
+Immediately I was drawn into Spaceward Ho! as it was one of the first turn...
 Read All It may come as a surprise to some, but when I was a wee lad I loved video games.
 I played many amazing games on my NES and DOS Tandy computer.
 ZZT, Commander Keen, Zelda & Metal Gear were a few gems.
 When I was in the 7th grade one of my best friends Jason had a Mac.
 It was pretty amazing as it supported a ton of colors, had a really awesome sound card and I remember when his parents bought him a external hard-drive that was about 150 megs.
 He had a version of Wolfenstein 3D that graphically blew away the DOS version.
 He also had a space game I hadn't heard of before called Spaceward Ho!

 Immediately I was drawn into Spaceward Ho! as it was one of the first turn based strategy games I was ever exposed to.
 In Spaceward Ho! you control the economy and military muscle of a space race.
 You explore and colonize planets, research and build space ships and acquire metal and cash.
 One stand out feature of Spaceward Ho! is the games simplicity.
 Not having 50,000 options means the game is boiled down to allow a quicker and more strategic game.